 Richard Barrett, Education and Employers Research Associate and freelance education consultant

-The authors cite a variety of research indicating that exposure to people outside of young people’s immediate social network has a positive impact on aspiration formation.
-They remind us that role models have to be people with whom individuals ‘can identify socially and whose stories produce a vicarious experience that generates emotions strong enough to spur a willingness in us to change our status quo.’
-At least one element of the findings encourages policy-makers and educators to start raising students’ aspirations as early as primary school level and the findings were clear that carrying this on into adolescence and beyond was important.
-I take this to mean that professionalised careers advice and guidance is critical – it is enhanced by work experience and strengthened by early interventions like Primary Futures and those for older pupils such as Inspiring the Future which provide the external variety and role model stimulation to aspiration.
+The ILO research indicates that exposure to people outside a young person’s immediate social network has a positive impact on aspiration formation.
+It points out that role models have to be people with whom individuals ‘can identify socially and whose stories produce a vicarious experience that generates emotions strong enough to spur a willingness in us to change our status quo.’
+At least one element of the findings encourages policy-makers and educators to start raising students’ aspirations as early as primary school and the findings are clear that carrying this on into adolescence and beyond is important.
+Professionalised careers advice and guidance is critical – it is enhanced by work experience and strengthened by early interventions like Primary Futures and Inspiring the Future which provide external variety and diverse role model stimulation to aspiration.

 The Lifetime Skills Guarantee, as it currently stands, is a supply side solution lacking sufficient focus on shaping the demand-side of the equation.
 If the Lifetime Skills Guarantee is to help improve employment prospects and social mobility for disadvantaged groups, policy makers and practitioners need to go beyond publicising new courses and qualifications, no matter how flexible.
 They need to unleash the motivating power of aspiration for the target groups and enable professionals and the third sector to help them shape their own aspirations and choose their routes to success.